redux-model/redux-model/README-en.md

 And how to strip reducer?
 You just need to return `null` from method `initReducer()` and remove generic `Data`.

 ## Register Reducer
-As we know, the reducer data must be registered to store by `createStore()`, so the model instance has provided a method named `register()` to do that thing.
+As we know, the reducer data must be registered to store by `createReduxStore()`, so the model instance has provided a method named `register()` to do that thing.
 ```typescript
 // reducers.ts
 import { combineReducers } from 'redux';